klenwell/simbowl/README.md

 ## Development

-Sumobo is developed using [Webpack](https://webpack.js.org/) to build and bundle assets.
+SimBowl is developed using [Webpack](https://webpack.js.org/) to build and bundle assets.
 It includes [Babel](https://babeljs.io/) to support next-generation Javascript.

 To install: